Buying property in Israel can hide many pitfalls which may turn the purchase into a nightmare, find help and how-to's in this article.

 Knowing that the buyer will usually come by with a list of defects by the end of the first year, many contractors do not bother to repair minor defects as they are being discovered during the year, but rather postpone the repairs until the end of the first year, to make all the repairs in one concentrated effort.

 On the other hand, when buying a “second hand” apartment you do not get you any guarantee as to the state of the property, however since the property was in prior use by the previous owner, usually it is possible to better assess the actual state of the property, especially when hiring a proper specialist to do the assessment work.

 Another major difference between buying a newly built property and a used property arises from the fact that new buildings are not yet registered as such in the land registry.
 This process might normally take up to a couple of years.
 In the meantime, the buyer must rely on the contractor’s attorney to duly register the transaction in his private registry, until the whole building will be registered in the state registry, and only then will the buyer’s property rights be registered in the state registry.

 Of course, these are just some examples of specific peculiarities of the Israeli real estate market which you should be aware of while looking for a residential property in Israel.
-Many other major and minor issues can be addressed if you have a reliable and experienced attorney on your side.
+Many other major and minor issues can be addressed when buying property in Israel if you have a reliable and experienced attorney on your side.